Tornado outbreak of April 14–16, 2011: Fayetteville, North Carolina/Interstate 95

-Askewville/Bertie County, North Carolina
+Askewville–Bertie County, North Carolina

 At around 6:55 p.m.
 EDT (22:55 UTC) on April 16, a strong tornado touched down one mile south of Askewville, North Carolina.
 The twister traveled to the northeast on a 17.88 mi long path, and grew up to ½-¾ miles wide at times, before lifting approximately three miles east of Harrellsville, North Carolina.

 Bertie County emergency officials reported widespread catastrophic damage in the Askewville area, as 67 homes and 37 mobile homes were destroyed, with some homes ripped off their foundations.
 One business was also destroyed, and 19 other structures sustained lesser damage.
 There had also been some damage done to emergency vehicles as officials tried to clear the roadways in the damage path.
 The tornado destroyed seven mobile homes at Jake's Trailer Park, located off of Askewville Road, injuring two people.
 This long-track tornado was the deadliest of the entire outbreak, killing 11 people (including a family of three and another couple) when the tornado hit areas a couple miles west of Colerain, and injuring 58 other people along its entire path.
 On April 20, one of the injured people died at Pitt Memorial Hospital, increasing the death toll from the tornado to 12.
 The tornado moved into Hertford County, damaging and destroying many more homes before dissipating at 7:10 p.m.
 EDT (23:10 UTC).
 Another tornado touched down northwest of Colerain and tracked parallel to this tornado; it was rated EF2.

 Bertie County was also struck by two tornadoes, an F2 and F3, in the 1984 Carolinas tornado outbreak, and on April 19, 1943, an F3 tornado destroyed every building in the town of Roxobel, in the western part of the county.

 Non-tornadic events

+Blizzard

 A late-season blizzard with high winds and moderate to heavy snow—up to 16 inches (40 cm)—occurred on the back side of the main low pressure area, particularly across western Kansas and Nebraska and parts of South Dakota.
-Several major highways, including Interstate 70 and Interstate 80, were closed as a result and travelers were stranded in numerous communities.
+Several major highways, including I-70 and I-80, were closed as a result, and travelers were stranded in numerous communities.
 Heavy snow and isolated freezing rain was also reported across parts of the Upper Midwest, particularly in Minnesota and western Wisconsin.

+Straight-line winds

 In the Northeastern United States, there were very high winds, sometimes gusting upwards of 70 mph, associated with the storms that were active on April 16, especially in northern New York state.